Research Project Descriptions

 Project Goals:

-This project seeks to develop chemometric methods and physicochemical models that address critical operational and data analysis functions needed to guide the development and allow the implementation of the WIMS µGC.
+This project seeks to develop multivariate chemometric methods to address critical modeling and data analysis functions needed to guide the development and allow the implementation of the WIMS micro-GC.
+Methods will be developed for combining these sophisticated neural-net and statistical methods with physicochemical models for the purpose of vapor recognition and quantification.

 Faculty Advisor: Edward T Zellers (EHS)